 Fannie Mae/Freddie Mac

 Often referred to as "conventional" or "conforming" mortgages, these are the most common types of home mortgages in the United States.
 Fannie Mae and Freddie Mac do not make loans themselves, but provide backing for loans that meet certain standards.
-Some lenders offer Fannie/Freddie mortgages for as little as 3 percent down, though 5-10 percent minimums are more common.
+Many lenders offer Fannie/Freddie mortgages for as little as 3 percent down, though 5-10 percent minimums are more common.
 Credit standards are higher than on FHA loans, but Fannie/Freddie mortgages often offer better terms for borrowers with good credit.

 For those who meet the eligibility requirements, VA loans are hard to beat.
 Veterans and others with certain types of military affiliations can purchase their first home with no money down in most cases and can often do so on subsequent properties as well.
 Interest rates and other terms are very attractive, making VA loans the preferred choice for most eligible veterans looking to buy a home.